Results 1 to 5 of 38

 Did you happen to see the reaction thread to the Bell-Shepard baby's name on Nameberry?
 Because it was largely (if not all) negative IIRC.

 Personally my biggest issue with this name is that Lincoln on a girl is going to be tied SPECIFICALLY to that child, so now if you use it, everyone will assume you're copying those celebrities.
 As far as the whole "traditionally male name/surname on a girl" issue goes, I say the same thing I always do: if you and your husband love it more than every other name on your list, use it.

 If you're concerned about other people's opinions, have you tried asking friends and family what they think of the name?
 Or even using it yourself (like giving it as your name at Starbucks or somewhere else they would call you by name) to see how it feels?
-I would value those opinions much more than the opinion of random strangers on an online forum Good luck!the ever-changing favorites:
+I would value those opinions much more than the opinion of random strangers on an online forum Good luck!baby BOY arriving november 2015

 avatar by *moogley-mog

 I love the name Lincoln on a little boy.
 I think the nn Link is adorable.
 I love the association with good old Abe.
 All in all, I think it's a fantastic, strong, name.